reginavic/reginavic/README.md

 My name is Regina.

-I'm a Web Designer and studying Web Development.
+I'm a UX/UI Designer and studying Frontend Development.

 I like to create and develop concise, functional websites and applications, with the most convenient and aesthetic interface for both users and for solving business tasks.